belindaxie/belindaxie.github.io/_posts/2020-10-05-study-misinformation.md

 The current authors cite Bjornberg et al., (2017) who found six categories of actors who deny climate science (the examples have been added by me);

 1. Scientists - e.g., several open letters disputing climate change and supposedly penned by scientists, are mostly signed by individuals with no climate science expertise (e.g., <a href="https://climatefeedback.org/evaluation/letter-signed-by-500-scientists-relies-on-inaccurate-claims-about-climate-science/">10/506 self-identified as climate scientists</a>)
-2. Governments - <a href="https://www.theguardian.com/australia-news/2020/jan/16/there-is-no-link-the-climate-doubters-within-scott-morrisons-government">Australia</a> provides good (bad?) examples of this
+2. Governments - there are <a href="https://www.theguardian.com/australia-news/2020/jan/16/there-is-no-link-the-climate-doubters-within-scott-morrisons-government">some examples in the Australian government</a>
 3. Political and religious organisations, including think tanks and foundations - e.g., the <a href="https://en.wikipedia.org/wiki/Heartland_Institute#:~:text=Since%20the%202000s%2C%20the%20Heartland,be%20damaging%20to%20the%20economy.">Heartland Institute</a>
 4. Industry, often oil/coal extraction - e.g., <a href="https://www.scientificamerican.com/article/exxon-knew-about-climate-change-almost-40-years-ago/">Exxon Mobil</a>
 5. Media, particularly those with right-wing affiliations - e.g., <a href="https://www.afr.com/companies/media-and-marketing/news-corp-employee-lashes-company-s-bushfire-coverage-20200110-p53qfh">The Australian</a>